Meet the people who want to spend the rest of their lives on cruise ships - KRDO

 But when Lankes heard about a new and more affordable option setting sail in 2024, she became one of the first people to snatch up a residence onboard MV Narrative — a ship from a new “residential community at sea” startup called Storylines.

-One- to four-bedroom residences on the ship are currently selling for between $500,000 and $8 million for 12- to 24-year leases.
+Outright purchases are between $1 million and $8 million, while a limited number of 12 and 24-year leases start at $500,000.
 And they are expected to sell out before the end of 2022, according to Storylines’ co-founder Alister Punton.

 Lankes bought her one-bedroom residence with a balcony on the ship in 2019 and plans to pay the annual fees — which range from $65,000 to $200,000 based on unit size and double occupancy — using the money she earns renting out her California home.

-Note: Correction: An earlier version of this story incorrectly listed number of residences available on the Storylines ship and the costs to buy or lease them.